zwets/sms-client/README.md

 ## Installation

 Run `./make-dist.sh` to generate a distributable tarball.

+Unpack the tarball in `/opt` on the target machine:

+    sudo tar --no-same-owner --no-same-perm -C /opt -xzf sms-client.tar.gz

-Unpack this im `/opt` and you will have the runnable jar in `/opt/sms-client`, and the scripts in `/opt/sms-client/bin`.
+You now have the runnable jar in `/opt/sms-client`, and various scripts in `/opt/sms-client/bin`.

 ## Usage